gary-archer/oauth.cloudnative.base/3-kind-external-storage/README.md

 # Cluster High Availability

-Demonstrates deployment with external storage so that cluster deletion does not lose data.\
+Demonstrates deployment with external storage so that cluster deletion does not lose data.
-This deployment uses a MySQL Helm chart with both primary and secondary services.

 ## Deployment